Session Expired

 Who: Hospitals

-Penalty: Potential legal repercussions for non-compliance
+Penalty: Potential regulatory penalties for non-compliance

 Who: Hospitals

-Penalty: Potential legal repercussions for non-compliance
+Penalty: Potential regulatory penalties for non-compliance

 Related & Companion Bills